jclark/rpi-cm4-ptp-guide/cm4-computer.md

 A CM4-based computer needs

-* CM4
+* CM4 (or CM4Lite)
 * Carrier board for the CM4
 * Case for the carrier board and CM4 module
+* microSD card (only if you are using a CM4Lite, which does not include eMMC storage)
+* CR2032 coin cell battery for RTC
 * Power supply

 The CM4 has been hard to buy for retail customers during 2022, unless you pay significantly above the recommended retail price.
+The [rpilocator](https://rpilocator.com/) site can help you find one.

 The CM4 comes in many different configurations.
 Any configuration should work for our purposes

 - RAM - 1Gb RAM should be enough, since we will not be installing a full desktop environment (I haven't tested less then 4Gb)
 - eMMC storage - all the carrier boards have a micro SD card slot, so eMMC storage can be used but is not essential